nextcord/nextcord/docs/cogs.rst

 A couple of technical notes to take into consideration:

-- All listeners must be explicitly marked via the :meth:`nextcord.Cog.listener` decorator.
 - The name of the cog is automatically derived from the class name but can be overridden.
 See :ref:`cogs_meta_options`.
 - All commands must now take a ``self`` parameter to allow usage of instance attributes that can be used to maintain state.